ComposableFi/composable-ibc/ibc/modules/docs/ics04_channel.md

 ### Packets

-Packets are means through which protocols built on top of core ibc exchange data, ibc application protocols determine
+Packets are means through which protocols built on top of core IBC exchange data, IBC application protocols determine
 how this data is serialized and deserialized.
-The packet data remains opaque to the core ibc protocol which facilitates its transmission across connections through channels.
+The packet data remains opaque to the core IBC protocol which facilitates its transmission across connections through channels.

 **SendPacket**